 If the score is <60%, the student will not be eligible to graduate that semester.
 The student must register for MEDL 499 (Section 001) for the following semester and perform review tests as part of the remedial training.
-At the end of that semester, the student will retake the Mock Board Exit Exam and must achieve a $\geq$ 60% in order to graduate and complete the program.
+At the end of that semester, the student will retake the Mock Board Exit Exam and must achieve a \geq 60% and a 6 or greater in level of question difficulty to graduate and complete the program.
 The student will then be eligible to take the national certification exam.